[Prepare for PHPUnit12] [INFO] No tests found ←This [dataProvider]

 root:/var/www/html/src# php artisan test tests/Unit/DataProviderTest.php FAIL Tests\Unit\DataProviderTest ⨯ Data provider test ✓ Appropriate test 0.06s ──────────────────────────────────────────────────────────────────────────────────────────────────────────────────── FAILED Tests\Unit\DataProviderTest > Data provider test The data provider specified for Tests\Unit\DataProviderTest::test_dataprovider test is invalid Data Provider method Tests\Unit\DataProviderTest::provideParam() is not static Tests: 1 failed, 1 passed (1 assertions) Duration: 0.10s

-It will be a robot that follows the error.
+It will become a robot that follows the errors.

 <?php namespace Tests\Unit; use PHPUnit\Framework\Attributes\DataProvider; use Tests\TestCase; class DataProviderTest extends TestCase { /** * @return array */ public static function provideParam(): array { return[ 'params' => ['data', 'true'], ]; } #[DataProvider('provideParam')] public function test_DataProviderTest($data, $expected) { $this->assertTrue(true); } }